HexmosTech/glee/README.md

 ## Configuration

-After the installation, `glee` will create a configuration file ([.glee.toml](https://github.com/HexmosTech/glee/blob/main/.glee.toml)) in the `glee` folder within your home directory.
+After the installation, `glee` will create a configuration file ([.glee.toml](https://github.com/HexmosTech/glee/blob/main/.glee.toml))in your home directory.

 Open the configuration file `$HOME/.glee.toml` and modify the ghost and AWS S3 credential.